cmmcleod/coriolis/README.md

 ### Ship and Component Database

-See [Data wiki](https://github.com/cmmcleod/coriolis/wiki/Database) for details on structure, etc.
+See the [Data wiki](https://github.com/cmmcleod/coriolis-data/wiki) for details on structure, etc.

 ## License